Hive Intelligence vs QuickNode

 How does the QuickNode Marketplace compare to Hive's federation model?

-QuickNode Marketplace is an add-on marketplace — you enable individual add-ons (Moralis, Alchemy, GoPlus, DefiLlama) per-app and pay separately per add-on.
-Each add-on exposes its own API surface, so an agent calling 4 add-ons makes 4 separate requests with 4 different schemas.
-Hive is a federated MCP — 9 providers normalized into one schema, called via one MCP endpoint, with one credit currency.
-For AI agents the federation model is dramatically simpler; for traditional Web3 apps that want à la carte vendor selection, QuickNode's Marketplace is more flexible.
+QuickNode Marketplace is an add-on marketplace — you enable individual add-ons (Moralis, Alchemy, GoPlus, DeFiLlama) per app and pay separately per add-on.
+Each add-on exposes its own API surface, so an agent calling four add-ons has to coordinate four schemas and billing surfaces.
+Hive is a federated MCP: 9 providers behind one execution contract, called via one MCP endpoint, with one credit currency.
+For AI agents, that reduces schema and billing coordination; for traditional Web3 apps that want à la carte vendor selection, QuickNode's Marketplace is more flexible.

 Can Hive do everything QuickNode Streams does?